 WFMU, This American Life, Hearing Voices

-seeing a film
+at a film or show

 listening to records